 This last point seems to remain central in Benjamin’s well discussed paper “Critique of Violence” (zur Kritik der Gewalt) from 1922.
-Benjamin’s critique offers an examination of the use of violence, contextualized by the social unrest and political instability that characterized the Weimar republic of that time.
-This is particularly demonstrated through a range of textual references to a political reality made of workers strikes, economic struggle, parliamentary weakness, military presence, and police brutality.
-Violence is for Benjamin a mean to a political end and the main question in this context seems to be when and in what way its use could be justified.
-Since political “ends” are always connected to the rule of law, violence can be thus seen either as “preserving” existing rules and directives (legislated for example by state institutions) or as one that is “lawmaking” as it creates new dictates by its action (e.g. by filling in lacunas that are not covered by existing laws, or more radically by revolting against the power of the state).
-But the main differentiation that Benjamin makes is not between “lawmaking” and “preserving” violence.
-Rather, it is between political, or else “legal” violence (that these two forms represent) and a “pure” violence.
-The latter is manifested in the divine action that originates beyond the political sphere.
-Particularly here Benjamin rearticulates the stark differentiation between the realm of law and politics (which he also identifies with “mythic violence”) and that of God.
-Permeating the political sphere from outside, the Godly violence is, however, non-violent in essence because it presents a category of power that escapes any political terminology (including that of violence).
+Here Benjamin examines the use of violence, contextualized by the social unrest and political instability that characterized the Weimar Republic.
+This is particularly demonstrated through a range of textual references to a political reality comprising labor strikes, economic struggle, parliamentary weakness, military presence, and police brutality.
+For Benjamin, violence is a means to a political end, and the main question in this context seems to be: When and in what way could the use of violence be justified?
+Since political “ends” are always connected to the rule of law, violence can be seen either as a mechanism for “preserving” existing rules and directives (legislated, for example, by state institutions) or as an element of “lawmaking” in that it creates new dictates by its action (e.g. by filling lacunas that are not covered by existing laws, or more radically by revolting against the power of the state).
+But the main differentiation that Benjamin makes is not between “lawmaking” and “preserving” the status quo.
+Rather, it is between the political (or “legal”) violence that these two forms represent and “pure” violence.
+The latter is manifested in divine action that originates beyond the political sphere.
+Here, in particular, Benjamin rearticulates the stark divide between the realm of law and politics (which he also identifies with “mythic violence”) and that of God.
+Permeating the political sphere from outside, divine violence is, however, non-violent in essence because it presents a category of power that escapes any political terminology (including that of violence).

-This point is emphasized for example in Georgio Agemben’s essay “On the Limits of Violence.”
+This point is emphasized, for example, in Georgio Agamben’s essay “On the Limits of Violence.”
 Writing with Arendt’s “On Violence” in mind (a point to which I shall return in the fourth chapter of this book), the young Georgio Agamben points out that the main problem for Benjamin lies “in identifying a just violence” which means “a violence oriented towards something radically new, a violence that can legitimately call itself revolutionary.”
 This type of violence, however, is understood in terms of a “pure and immediate violence, which seeks to impose no law, not even in the form of ius condendum.”
 What transcends the political, or else the law, is “sacred violence.”
-And thus, it is in this sense that for Benjamin the godly “pure power” stands “outside the law, as a pure immediate violence.”
-The type of revolutionary thinking that Benjamin attributes to Sorel is dependent of this strong distinction between the “pure divine” and the political.
+Thus, it is in this sense that divine “pure power” stands “outside the law, as a pure immediate violence.”
+The type of revolutionary thinking that Benjamin attributes to Sorel is dependent on this strong distinction between the “pure divine” and the political.
 This means that “Revolutionary violence is not a violence of means, aimed at the just end of negating the existing system.”
 Rather, it escapes all ties to worldly, political affairs – a messianic moment that Agamben associates with “self-negation and self-sacrifice.”
-But such violence is non-violent in principle because it cancels the political.
-Thus, only on this theological basis one may speak of revolutionary, “non-violence” that “nullifies all the ideological consequences of every possible social policy” and is “anarchic” for it destroys “state power.”
+But such violence is non-violent in principle because it cancels out the political.
+Thus, only on this theological basis may one speak of revolutionary, “non-violence” that “nullifies all the ideological consequences of every possible social policy”; and it is “anarchic”, for it destroys “state power.”